 I recently discovered that sweet tea makes for an ideal marinade for pork because the sugars help the meat caramelize as it cooks.
-Even though pork loin is very lean, this grilled pork chop is succulent and the flavor is both sweet and savory.
+Now, pork loin is very lean.
+Yet, this grilled pork chop is succulent and the flavor is a contrast of both sweet and savory.

 As I was working with the English breakfast tea, the aroma enticed me to make myself a cup.
-I made my black tea as I make my rooibos–with sugar and cream.
+I drink black tea as I do rooibos–with sugar and cream.
 It was just delightful to sip my tea as I decided how to cut my pineapple.
 Not that it matters for the overall flavor, but I decided to make triangles so that they’d be large enough to sit on the grates of my grill without falling through.

 Why Bowls Have Revolutionized Eating